M3351AN/SPT-Fuyu/README.md

 ### method 2
 1.Put the exe at path that want to store the files required for verification

-2.When "No folder path dragged in.
-Do you want to store the verification files in current directory? (y/n): " shown, press "y" and enter key
+2.Execute SPT Fuyu.When "No folder path dragged in.
+Do you want to store the verification files in current directory? (y/n): " shown, press "y" and then enter key

 3.SPT Fuyu automatically performs the steps required for verification